yubinkarki/yubinkarki/README.md

 Currently invloved in a Node/Express project at [work](#work-contributions)
 Resident of Bhaktapur, Nepal

-> Only personal stuff here.
+> Only personal stuff here

 ## About Me
 - Initialized in the 90's